Greece Moments Greece Moments

 Coffee break on the Platia

-Particularly curious: Standing on the square, you look directly at the sea on both the left and right.
+Particularly curious: standing on the square, you can see the sea on both your left and right.
 A stone archway takes you further into the picturesque old town, which has several highlights in store.

 Kykladen Inseln Andros Chora Unbekannter Seemann Denkmal